 From active to background, to suspended

 If you are currently using an app, it is considered to be active.
 It’s using CPU and memory.
-As soon as you press the Home button, the app is moved to the background where it will stay for a very short period of time (a few seconds) before being suspended.
-Within seconds after you pressed the Home button, the suspended app is no longer using CPU but it is still resident in memory, so that it can resume faster when you next open it.
+As soon as you swipe up from the bottom of the screen, the app is moved to the background where it will stay for a very short period of time (a few seconds) before being suspended.
+Within seconds after you closed the app, the suspended app is no longer using CPU but it is still resident in memory, so that it can resume faster when you next open it.

 From suspended to not running